Public Order Offences incorporating the Charging Standard

 Communications offences

 These offences may occur as public sexual abuse as perpetrators may, for example, send unwanted sexual images to strangers in public spaces.
 This could include incidents of “Cyberflashing” a practice that typically involves offenders sending unsolicited sexual images via data sharing services such as Bluetooth and Airdrop.
 These offences are often committed on public transport or at large public gatherings.
-Prosecutors considering these offences should refer to the Social Media Communications legal guidance.
+Prosecutors considering these offences should refer to the Communications Offences legal guidance.

 Stalking and Harassment